gartangh/Cross-Curricular-Project/README.md

 Change the network in wpa_supplicant.conf (on the microSD card) to the network of the drone.
 Plug the microSD card in the Raspberry Pi.
 Power on the Raspberry Pi and let it install the system image.
-Connect to the Raspberry Pi via Putty.
+Connect to the Raspberry Pi via Putty or terminal and WinSCP.

+#### Add the necessary files

+Copy all files from Code\Drone_Control in a directory of your choosing with WinSCP.

+The rest of the commands can be send via Putty or terminal.

 #### Set up node.js